 The benefits of this strategy really depend on how much the asset has appreciated relative to your cost basis, because without meaningful capital gains savings, this method looks rather similar to cash donations.
 For positions with losses, it is more advantageous to sell the security and realize the loss to offset other gains and then donate cash.
 Publicly traded and non-publicly traded assets can be donated, the latter requiring an independent valuation, which increases the cost of giving.

-Gifting your required minimum distribution for charity and tax savings
+Gifting your required minimum distribution to charity

 What many retirees don’t know is that they can donate all, or a portion of, their required minimum distribution (RMD) directly to charity, through a qualified charitable distribution, or QCD.
 Charitable distributions directly from an IRA can also be made before RMDs begin – the Secure Act raised the RMD age for some taxpayers but did not change the age in which QCDs could be made, which remains unchanged at age 70 1/2.